Gomphidius glutinosus: Ecology

 Like other members of the family Gomphidiaceae, Gomphidius glutinosus has been thought to be ectomycorrhizal, forming symbiotic relationship with their host trees.
 However, there is now evidence that many (and perhaps all) species in this group are parasitic upon ectomycorrhizal boletes, in relationships that are often highly species-specific, such as Gomphidius roseus upon Suillus bovinus.

-Two specimens of Gomphidius glutinosus were found in Brechfa Forest on the 25th Of July 2009.
+Two specimens of Gomphidius glutinosus were found in Brechfa Forest on July 25, 2009.
 The only boletus to be found in the vicinity was Suillus grevillei.

 G. glutinosus is a hyper-accumulating fungus that absorbs and concentrates elements such as cesium more than 10,000-fold over background levels.
 This property can be used to decontaminate sites contaminated with radioactive cesium-137.

 Edibility

-Opinions differ on the suitability of this mushroom for the table, some guides hold it in high regard, while others view it with caution.
+Opinions differ on the suitability of this mushroom for the table; some guides hold it in high regard, while others view it with caution.
 Gomphidius glutinosus has a mild flavour well-suited for cooking with other mushrooms, and in soups and stews.
 It is not suited for drying.
 Removing the slime and skin of the cap is recommended as soon as possible after picking.
 Maggots only rarely attack this species.
-However, it accumulates heavy metals.
+It, however, accumulates heavy metals.